-For the past couple of months it’s been my honour and privilege to work with the team over at RPM.fm creating and producing the RPM Podcast, Season 1.
-So far, there are nine episodes covering various genres and topics, like the music of the North Coast, or New Traditional music, or Native Hip-Hop.
-Check ’em all out – you’ll discover fabulous new music by artists with whom you may not be familiar, and hear some pretty interesting stories as well.
+It was an honour and a privilege to work with the RPM.fm team on creating and producing the RPM Podcast.
+Over fourteen episodes, the podcast covered various genres and topics, like the music of the North Coast, or New Traditional music, or Native Hip-Hop.

-On a personal note – ever since I heard (and fell in love with) Robbie Robertson‘s Music for the Native Americans as a teenager, I’ve listened avidly to the wide array of musics created by the indigenous peoples of North America.
-They straddle a unique position, culturally: they are creators of music in a variety of genres, but they also carry a common cultural background and history to the music they create that is particular to this part of the world.
-My friends at RPM call the whole thing Indigenous Music Culture.
+Indigenous musicians from across Turtle Island often find themselves in a unique position: they are creators of music in a variety of genres, but they also carry a common cultural background and history to the music they create that is particular to this part of the world.
+My friends at RPM.fm call the whole thing Indigenous Music Culture.
 It defies categorization: it’s not “native music”, yet it is; it’s rock, or it’s hip hop, or country, or traditional music – yet it all belongs under the same umbrella.
-And yet it belongs also to the broader musical subculture of each genre as well, that may have nothing to do with being indigenous.
+And yet it belongs also to the broader musical subculture of each genre as well, that may have nothing to do with being Indigenous.